MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/configuring-agents.md

     -   Run the Discovery Wizard from the Operations Manager Operations console that is connected to the new management group, select the desired computers, and deploy the agent to them.
 For more information, see [Install Agent on Windows Using the Discovery Wizard](Install-Agent-on-Windows-Using-the-Discovery-Wizard.md).
 (The menu item in the Operations console named Discovery Wizard opens the Computer and Device Management Wizard.)

-    -   Run the MOMAgent.msi on the desired computers, and modify the installation by adding a new management group.
-For more information, see [Install Agent Using the MOMAgent.msi Setup Wizard](Install-Agent-Using-the-MOMAgent.msi-Setup-Wizard.md).
+    -   Run the MOMAgent.msi Windows Installer package on the desired computers, and modify the installation by adding a new management group.
+For more information, see [Install Windows Agent Manually Using MOMAgent.msi](install-windows-agent-manually-using-momagent.md).

-## <a name="bkmk_ChangingtheAccountConfigurationforanAgent"></a>Changing the Account Configuration for an Agent
+## Changing the account configuration for an agent

 You can use the following procedure to change the account that the agent will use when performing actions requested by the management server.

-#### To change the account configuration for an agent
+### To change the account configuration for an agent

 1. On the agent-managed computer, in Control Panel, double-click Operations Manager Agent.
 (In the category view of Control Panel in Windows Server 2008, Operations Manager Agent is in the **System and Security** category.)